 What to Do If Your Cat May Have Ingested Something Toxic

 If you suspect your cat has consumed a toxic substance, you should call your veterinarian or ASPCA Poison Control immediately.
-In Frederick, Maryland, you can call CARE Veterinary Center, which is open 24/7.

 Your veterinarian may tell you to give your cat a small dose of peroxide to induce vomiting if it has been less than an hour since your cat has been poisoned.
 Only do this with your vet’s advice, as this is not the best solution for every situation.
 Just keep a fresh bottle on-hand in case you ever need it.